99% Waste: The Unexpected Energy Consumption of Smoke Alarms

-Many smoke alarms which you may buy to add to your existing set-up are solely battery-powered.
+Many smoke alarms are solely battery-powered.
 Obviously, if you have this sort of smoke alarm they are not contributing to your household electricity bill.

 From doing some analysis with a wireless energy monitor I have discovered that the apparent power draw of these units can be significant (up to around 8 VA).
 But, we don't pay for apparent power, we pay for real power, so I need to dig a little deeper.

 I found this surprisingly comprehensive report on the federal government's energy rating website.
 In summary:

 - There are two main types of smoke alarm used domestically: ionisation units and photoelectric units

 - Units installed under the Building Code of Australia (BCA) must be connected to the consumer mains power.